Analysis | Everything You Need to Know About Trump’s Push for a ‘Special Master’

 A federal judge in Florida signaled she’s leaning toward granting former president Donald Trump’s request for a special master to review documents seized from his Mar-a-Lago home as part of a probe into his handling of sensitive government records.
 At issue is whether he can block prosecutors from making use of documents he says should be protected by some form of legal privilege.
 The Justice Department is opposed to the request.
 Trump’s motion could delay the investigation and has, at a minimum, provided him with a new forum to attack the investigation.
-US District Judge Aileen Cannon, nominated to the bench by Trump, is set to hear arguments Sept.
-1.
+After a Sept.
+1 hearing, US District Judge Aileen Cannon, nominated to the bench by Trump, said she would issue a ruling “in due course.”

 1. What’s a special master?